 Accommodations and the hotels in Kanha are situated outside the buffer zone.
-As well equipped wildlife resorts, they offer luxury stay and also organize tourism in the National Park.
+As well equipped wildlife resorts, they offer luxury stay and also organise tourism in the National Park.
 There are number of old rest houses inside the park but they are reserved for VIPs and officials.

 The accommodations range from budget to three star.
 These are situated near the Khatia and Mukki Gate in the buffer.
 In the year 2015 a small lodge managed by rural women has been built outside the Sarhi Gate.
-Food can be had at many dhabas or small restaurants if you wish to economize.
+Food can be had at many dhabas or small restaurants if you wish to economise.

 The hotels should be booked well in advance.
 Due to the holiday rush it will become difficult to find accommodation.
 There are many hotel websites that offer online booking which is one good way to reserve your stay.